Random Access for LEO Satellite Communication Systems via Deep Learning: Proposed Random Access Framework

 Based on the estimated number of collided users, we now derive the Step 3 transmission probability that maximizes the random access success probability.
+Notably, the following derivation does not rely on any specific traffic arrival model.
+It is conditioned on the estimated collision multiplicity $\hat{k}$ for a given random access occasion, and thus remains valid regardless of how the set of active users is generated.
 This probability allows the system to balance the trade-off between minimizing unnecessary Step 3 transmissions and maintaining a high success probability, even in the presence of collisions.
 Let the number of collided users in the ZCZ of a given preamble be classified as $\hat{k}$, and let the Step 3 transmission probability for this preamble be denoted as $P$.
 For notational simplicity, we omit the preamble index in the following derivation, without loss of generality.
 We define successful random access as the event in which exactly one of the users who selected the same preamble attempts Step 3, while all others perform backoff.
 Based on this definition, the random access success probability for the preamble is given as

 where $k$ represents the actual number of collided users.
 The term $\left(1-P\right)^{k-1}$ can be approximated using the Taylor series expansion as

 Substituting this approximation \eqref{eq:Approximation} into \eqref{eq:MSG3_success} yields the expression shown in~\eqref{eq:Long}.
 Taking the derivative of \eqref{eq:Long} with respect to $P$ and setting it to zero yields the value of $P$ that maximizes the success probability: